Martin: Student loan costs may rise £400/yr

 Free bus travel is a major perk of getting older.
 What you can get depends on where you live:

 England: You can get free off-peak local bus travel anywhere in England once you reach the state pension age.
 The entitlement age will gradually rise to 66 by 2020 but see Gov.uk to check when you're eligible.

 Scotland: If aged 60 or over you can get free bus travel.
 You'll need a free National Entitlement Card for this, see TransportScotland.

 Wales: If you're aged 60 or over you can also get free local bus travel.
 Just contact your local council to get your bus pass.

 Northern Ireland: You can get free travel on nearly all public buses and trains within NI if you're 60 or over.
 You'll need a free 60+ SmartPass for this, or a Senior Citizen SmartPass if you're 65 or over.
-What's more, the 65+ Senior Citizen SmartPass is also usable in ROI as part of the All Ireland Concessionary Fares scheme.

 It's also worth checking with your local council for regional discounts.
 For example, the Freedom Pass gives older Londoners free travel on almost all London public transport.